stoneface86/libtrackerboy/README.md

 # libtrackerboy gh-pages

 This branch is used for github pages.
-Jekyll is used to build the web site.
+11ty and Sass is used to build the web site.
 The site will just display a basic summary of the project, as well as release information and to host the documentation.

 ## Testing locally
- 1. Install ruby
+ 1. Install npm
- 1. `gem install bundler`
- 1. `bundle install`
+ 1. `npm install`
- 1. `bundle exec jekyll serve`
+ 1. `npm start`
- 1. Test the site via [http://localhost:4000/libtrackerboy/](http://localhost:4000/libtrackerboy/)
+ 1. Test the site via [http://localhost:8080/libtrackerboy/](http://localhost:8080/libtrackerboy/)

+## Deploying
+ 1. `npm install`
+ 1. `npm build`
+ 1. The production built site is located in the `_site` folder and can be deployed to github pages.

 ## Site structure